How to Make a Vibrant Preserved Moss Wall (8 Simple Steps)

 How can this be, you ask?

-Well, moss walls typically are made using preserved moss rather than live moss (I’ve written a whole article about preserved moss if you’d like to know more).
+Well, moss walls typically are made using preserved moss rather than live moss (there’s a whole article about preserved moss if you’d like to know more).

-Preserved moss was once living and has since had its water content replaced with a non-toxic preservative like glycerol so that it may retain its fluffy consistency – food-grade dye is then used to enhance color.
+Preserved moss was once living but has since had its water content replaced with a preservative – likely glycerol – so that it may retain its fluffy consistency.

 What About a Living Moss Wall?

-Whereas preserved moss requires zero upkeep, live moss requires constant misting in an interior environment to remain healthy.
+Where preserved moss requires zero upkeep, live moss requires constant humidity to remain healthy.

-While this task is tedious at best, the excess water is also likely to stimulate molding on your walls, potentially damaging the property and creating an unhealthy environment.
+While this task is challenging at the best of times, the excess water is also likely to cause issues in the home (like mold).

 It’s not that living moss walls aren’t possible – but we recommend keeping them outside.